gcanti/tcomb/docs/GUIDE.md

 console.log(User(json)); // => a User instance
 ```

-The problem comes when you add a `birthDate` and try to deserialise:
+The problem comes when you add a `birthDate` and try to deserialize:

 ```js
 const user = User({